oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 okta login
 ```

 > Note: `okta login` requires a valid [Okta API Token](https://developer.okta.com/docs/guides/create-an-api-token/create-the-token/) to be entered.
-This will be stored in the CLI’s `okta.yaml` file locally.
+This will be stored in the CLI's `okta.yaml` file locally.

 Next, run the following command to set up an OAuth app.